Basic Life Insurance and Optional Life Insurance

 Enrolling for Optional Life Insurance

-Employees who have been employed by the City longer than 31 days may apply for optional life insurance on an after tax basis and subject to evidence of good health.
-To apply, complete the entire evidence of insurability packet.
+Eligible employees may enroll for optional life insurance coverage within 31 days of the date they are first eligible for benefit coverage.
+Employees who have been employed by the City of Minneapolis longer than 31 days may apply for optional life insurance on an after tax basis and subject to evidence of good health.
+To apply, complete the evidence of insurability packet.

 Changing Life Insurance and Beneficiary Elections